Jimmy Staten

-Jimmy Staten IV (born May 4, 1991) is a former American football defensive end.
-He was drafted by the Seattle Seahawks in the fifth round of the 2014 NFL Draft.
+Jimmy Lewis Staten IV (born May 4, 1991) is an American former football defensive end.
+He was selected by the Seattle Seahawks in the fifth round of the 2014 NFL draft.
 He played college football at Middle Tennessee.

-High school career
+Early life

-Staten attended Ware County High School in Waycross, Georgia.
-As a senior in 2008, he amassed 87 tackles, as well as lettering in track and field and making the shot put state finals.
-He earned all-state (and All-Region 2-AAAA) honors his junior and senior years.
+Staten was born on May 4, 1991, to Jimmy Staten III and Shirley Staten.
+He attended Ware County High School in Waycross, Georgia, where he earned all-state honors as a junior and a senior.
+Staten was selected to play in the 2008 GACA North/South All-Star Game and was named one of the top 100 players in the South by The Atlanta Journal-Constitution.
+Staten also lettered in track and field, reaching the state finals in the shot put.
 He received scholarship offers from seven NCAA Division I schools, including Auburn, Clemson, and South Carolina, but ultimately decided to play for Rick Stockstill and the Middle Tennessee State Blue Raiders.

 College career

-After redshirting the 2009 season, he played in 13 games in the 2010 season, playing 189 snaps and recording five tackles.
-The following season, Staten was given more playing time.
-He started in all 12 games, and in 615 snaps he racked up 29 tackles, fourj tackles for loss and a sack.
-While starting all 12 games in the 2012 season, Staten finished the year with 36 tackles, 1.5 tackles for loss, a sack and a QB hurry in 535 snaps.
+As a freshman in 2009, Staten took a redshirt.
+He appeared in 13 games in 2010, playing 189 snaps and recording five tackles.
+The following season in 2011, Staten started all 12 games and tallied 29 tackles, four tackles for loss and a sack.
+He started all 12 games again in 2012, posting 36 tackles, 1.5 tackles for loss, a sack and a QB hurry.

-In 2013, Staten was voted the team captain for the Blue Raiders.
+In 2013, Staten was voted one of four team captains for the Blue Raiders.
 In his 12 games and 467 snaps, he recorded 30 tackles, 1.5 tackles for loss, a pass breakup and two QB hurries in his final season.
-He earned All-Conference USA honorable mention honors after the season.
+He earned All-Conference USA honorable mention honors and was invited to the NFLPA Collegiate Bowl.